Random rotor walks and i.i.d. sandpiles on Sierpinski graphs: Introduction

 \section{Introduction}

 (or shortly {\it rotor walk}) is a deterministic counterpart of a random walk on a graph $G$, defined as follows.
-For each vertex $x\in G$, we fix a cyclic ordering of its neighbors, and we refer to it as the {\it rotor mechanism} at $x$.
+For each vertex $x\in G$, we fix a cyclic ordering of its neighbors and we refer to it as the {\it rotor mechanism} at $x$.
 In addition, each vertex $x$ is equipped with an arrow (or rotor), which points initially to one of the neighbours of $x$.
-A particle (a walker) is located at the beginning at some vertex in $G$, and its location evolves in time as following.
+A particle (a walker) is located at the beginning at some vertex in $G$ and its location evolves in time as following.
 At each time step, the rotor at the particle's location $x$ is incremented to point to the next neighbour in the cyclic ordering of $x$, and then the particle follows this new direction and moves to the vertex the rotor points to.
 The rotor walk $(R_t)_{t\in\N}$ is obtained by repeated applications of this rule.
 If the initial direction of the arrows is random, then we call this process {\it random rotor walk} or {\it rotor walk with random initial configuration}.
-Such processes are interesting because, on one hand there is remarkable agreement between their behaviour and the expected behaviour of random walks.
+Such processes are interesting because there is remarkable agreement between their behaviour and the expected behaviour of random walks.
 On the other hand, between these two processes there are also striking differences, for instance in what concerns the recurrence and transience.
 A rotor walk is called recurrent if it visits each vertex infinitely many times, almost surely.
 Otherwise is called transient.
 The role of the underlying graph $G$ and its properties influences the behaviour of the rotor walks on them, and this aspect is observed in the current work where the underlying state space is a non-transitive self-similar graph, the {\it infinite Sierpi\'nski gasket graph}.
 In particular, we prove that a random rotor walk on the infinite gasket is recurrent, a property shared by the simple random walk as well.
 Recurrence and transience of rotor walks with random initial configuration has been investigated on regular trees in \cite{holroyd-propp-trees}, on Galton-Watson trees and periodic trees in \cite{ecaterina-wilfried-sebastian,wilfried-ecaterina-directed-covers-2012}.
-For the recurrence of $p$-walks, a process that interpolates between random and rotor walks, see also \cite{p-walks}.
+For the recurrence of $p$-walks, a process that interpolates between random and rotor walks, see also \cite{p-walks}; a generalization of $p$-walks on higher dimensional lattices has been considered in \cite{high-dim-p-walk}, where the author investigates the recurrence and transience behaviour of the process.
 On state spaces other than $\Z$, where the simple random walk is recurrent, the behaviour of random rotor walks is not completely understood.